AATechCulture/SkyBison/README.md

-American QuikBook Application
+# American QuikBook Backend
 Overview

-This application serves as a backend server for processing and handling requests to and from APIs, as well as queries to the MongoDB database.
+Server for processing and handling requests to and from APIs, as well as queries to the MongoDB database.
 It includes functionalities such as populating the database with user accounts, associated cards, and trips, as well as handling user login requests.
 Setup
 Requirements